SCons/scons/README-SF.rst

 Executing SCons Without Installing
 ==================================

-You can execute the local SCons directly from the src/ subdirectory by first setting the SCONS_LIB_DIR environment variable to the local src/engine subdirectory, and then executing the local src/script/scons.py script to populate the build/scons/ subdirectory.
+You can execute the local SCons directly from the SCons subdirectory by first setting the SCONS_LIB_DIR environment variable to the local SCons subdirectory, and then executing the local scripts/scons.py script to populate the build/scons/ subdirectory.
 You would do this as follows on a Linux or UNIX system (using sh or a derivative like bash or ksh)::

         $ setenv MYSCONS=`pwd`
-        $ python $MYSCONS/script/scons.py [arguments]
+        $ python $MYSCONS/scripts/scons.py [arguments]

 Or on Windows::

-        C:\scons>set MYSCONS=%cd%\src
+        C:\scons>set MYSCONS=%cd%
-        C:\scons>python %MYSCONS%\script\scons.py [arguments]
+        C:\scons>python %MYSCONS%\scripts\scons.py [arguments]

 An alternative approach is to skip the above and use::

-        $ python script/scons.py [arguments]
+        $ python scripts/scons.py [arguments]

 You can use the -C option to have SCons change directory to another location where you already have a build configuration set up::

-    $ python script/scons.py -C /some/other/location [arguments]
+    $ python scripts/scons.py -C /some/other/location [arguments]

 For simplicity in the following examples, we will only show the bootstrap.py approach.